Beyond Semantics: The Unreasonable Effectiveness of Reasonless Intermediate Tokens: Abstract

 \section{Abstract}

 Recent impressive results from large reasoning models have been interpreted as a triumph of Chain of Thought (CoT), and especially of the process of training on CoTs sampled from base LLMs in order to help find new reasoning patterns.
-In this paper, we critically examine that interpretation by investigating how the semantics of intermediate tokens—often anthropomorphized as “thoughts” or reasoning traces and which are claimed to display behaviors like backtracking, self-verification, and meta-cognition—actually influence model performance.
-We train transformer models on formally verifiable reasoning traces and solutions, constraining both intermediate steps and final outputs to align with those of a formal solver.
-By constructing a formal interpreter of the semantics of our problems and intended algorithm, we systematically evaluate not only solution accuracy but also the correctness of intermediate traces, thus allowing us to evaluate whether the latter causally influences the former.
-Our experiments involve training transformer models on traces and solutions generated by A* search.
-We notice that, despite significant improvements on the solution-only baseline, models trained on entirely correct traces still produce invalid reasoning traces when arriving at correct solutions.
-To further show that trace accuracy is only loosely connected to solution accuracy, we then train models on noisy, corrupted traces which have no relation to the specific problem each is paired with, and find that not only does performance remain largely consistent with models trained on correct data, but in some cases can improve upon it and generalize more robustly on out-of-distribution tasks.
-These results challenge the assumption that intermediate tokens or ``Chains of Thought'' reflect or induce predictable reasoning behaviors and caution against anthropomorphizing such outputs or over-interpreting them (despite their mostly correct forms) as evidence of human-like or algorithmic behaviors in language models.
+While these traces certainly seem to help the model performance, it is not clear how they actually influence model performance, with some works ascribing semantics to them and others cautioning against relying on them as transparent and faithful proxies of the model's internal computational process.
+To systematically investigate the role of end-user semantics of derivational traces, we set up a controlled study where we train transformer models from scratch on formally verifiable reasoning traces and the solutions they lead to, constraining both intermediate steps and final outputs to align with those of a formal solver.
+We notice that, despite significant improvements over the solution-only baseline, models trained on entirely correct traces can still produce invalid reasoning traces even when arriving at correct solutions.
+More interestingly, our experiments also show that models trained on corrupted traces, whose intermediate reasoning steps bear no relation to the problem they accompany, achieve performance largely comparable to those trained on correct traces.
+In fact, our corrupted models generalize better on out-of-distribution tasks.
+We also study the effect of GRPO-based RL post-training on trace validity, noting that while solution accuracy increase, this is not accompanied by any improvements in trace validity. ~Finally, we examine whether reasoning-trace length reflects \textit{inference-time scaling} and find that trace length is largely agnostic to the underlying computational complexity of the problem being solved.
+These results challenge the assumption that intermediate tokens or ``Chains of Thought'' reflect or induce predictable reasoning behaviors and caution against anthropomorphizing such outputs or over-interpreting them (despite their mostly seemingly forms) as evidence of human-like or algorithmic behaviors in language models.\footnote{\href{https://yochan-lab.github.io/paper_webpages/beyond-sem/}{\faGlobe~Project Webpage}, \href{https://github.com/karthikv792/beyond-semantics.git}{\faGithub~Code}}